raganwald/javascript-allonge/manuscript/markdown/Ideas/drunken.md

   //=> true
 ~~~~~~~~

 Refactoring an algorithm to work with iterators allows us to use the same algorithm to solve different problems and to swap algorithms for the same problem.
-This is natural, we have created an abstraction that allows us to plug different items into either side of of its interface.
+This is natural, we have created an abstraction that allows us to plug different items into either side of its interface.